 Applications that require an extremely accurate timebase will benefit from the use of rubidium or oven-controlled crystal oscillator (OCXO)-based frequency sources.
 The accuracy of these devices can be better than ±100 parts per billion (ppb).
 For example, an OCXO source with ±100 ppb accuracy yields a 10 MHz clock with ±1 Hz uncertainty.
-The NI PXI-6653 Slot 2 timing and synchronization controller is ideal for such applications with an OCXO accurate to ±50 ppb.
-It can drive its OCXO clock onto the PXI 10 MHz reference clock lines instead of the PXI backplane clock.
-Thus, all instruments with VCXOs locked to the 10 MHz OCXO inherit the ±50 ppb accuracy.
+The PXI Synchronization Module is ideal for such applications.
+It has high-accuracy OCXO or TCXO clocking options that the module can drive onto the PXI 10 MHz Reference Clock lines instead of the PXI backplane clock.
+Thus, all instruments with VCXOs locked to the 10 MHz clock signal inherit the accuracy.

 Collaborate with other users in our discussion forums